lylakirati/automatic-differentiation/docs/milestone2.md

 ### Directory structure

-For now at this phase of the project, our software directory is tentatively structured as follows:
+For now, at this phase of the project, our software directory is tentatively structured as follows:

 ```
 team20/